AT2 mine: Description

 The mine is cylindrical with a hemispherical top and flat bottom.
 A thin aerial-like wire extends from the top of the mine, and is the S3 "scratch wire" contact fuze.
-Five or more metal legs (depending on the exact model) around the base of mine fold out to stand the mine upright.
+Five or more metal legs (depending on the exact model) around the base of the mine fold out to stand the mine upright.
 Additionally the mine is fitted with a small plastic parachute when it is deployed from rockets to reduce the impact when the mine lands.

 The mine is triggered when the scratch wire fuze drags along the bottom of a vehicle or when it is crushed by pressure.
 Additionally the mine has a magnetic-influence fuze.
 The mine uses a Misznay-Schardin effect warhead to penetrate the belly of armour vehicles; the projectile formed is optimized for after-armour effects.
 The mine auto-destructs after one of six selectable periods, up to a maximum of four days; the self-destruct mechanism is reported to be 99% reliable.
 Should the self-destruct mechanism fail, the battery powering the fuze would fail after a short period of time.
 The mine is additionally fitted with an unspecified anti-handling device.